-Even the most amicable divorces throw up unexpected challenges for families going through the process.
-Being prepared for some of these obstacles can help enormously and we have put together some of those that our clients mention to us most frequently that they wish they’d known before divorce.
+Even the most amicable of divorces throw up unexpected challenges for families going through the process.
+Being prepared for some of these obstacles can help enormously.
+We have put together some of those that our clients mention to us most frequently that they wish they’d known before divorce.

 This will all come to an end

 Divorce is a process and it will come to a conclusion.
-It might not seem like it when you’re going through it and that makes it hard to visualise your life beyond divorce, which is extremely important when you are negotiating a fair outcome.
-It can be tempting to settle for second best just to get things over quickly but remember, you will be divorced for a lot longer than you will be going through a divorce and your future is important.
+It might not seem like it when you’re going through it and that makes it hard to visualise your life beyond divorce.
+This is extremely important when you are negotiating a fair outcome.
+It can be tempting to settle for second best just to get things over quickly but remember, you will be divorced for a lot longer than you will be going through a divorce, and your future is important.

 Friends may not stick around

 Divorce does strange things to a couple’s friendships.
 If you have socialised with other couples before divorce, the relationships within the group will inevitably change following a break up and each of your social circles will naturally evolve.
 People tell us that some friends who rallied round in the early days drifted off as the divorce progressed.
 This can be really hard to deal with but knowing that it’s so common can help it feel less personal.
-There are also many different sources that can offer emotional support should you need it.
+Don’t ever feel alone, there are also lots of different ways to get extra emotional support should you need it.

 Your ex will act out of character